Pauli Murray Family Home: Restoration

 The restoration project began in July 2015, when the Pauli Murray Center for History and Social Justice received a $4,500 grant from the National Trust for Historic Preservation to produce a historic structure report on the Pauli Murray home.
 The project was directed by Barbara Lau of the Duke Human Rights Center at the Franklin Humanities Institute.
 The report was meant to inform rehabilitation plans and provide a framework for forming a historic center at the site.
 The report compiled previous research, produced new research, and included information from experts.

 Later in 2015, after the report was published, Iron Mountain, an information management company, provided additional funding to the Pauli Murray Center for History and Social Justice.
 This money enabled the organization to start preserving the foundation of the home and making exterior renovations to reverse neglect, water damage, and partial demolition.

 By 2016, the project was underway.
 Funds from Iron Mountain and The Marion Stedman Covington Foundation were used to restore the exterior of the house to its appearance in photos taken between 1898 and 1906.
 Missing features, such as doors, the front porch, and windows, have been replicated.
 The home was also jacked up six inches in the center, the foundation was replaced, and new piers were laid to replace the ones damaged due to runoff from the public cemetery nearby.
 The color of the exterior was also changed from white to a blue gray shade to match the home's look in 1910.

 In 2017, the National Park Service awarded the Pauli Murray Center for Historical and Social Justice a $237,575 grant through its National Park Service African American Civil Rights Grant Program.
 The Pauli Murray Project has started to use this money to rehabilitate the interior of the home.

-Planned museum
+Museum and Community Center

-The Pauli Murray Center for History and Social Justice plans for the restored house to operate as a museum set to open in 2020.
-This museum will serve as a community center for education, history, and social justice.
-However, due to limitations, such as the small size of the house and the fact that the Center only owns a single artifact—Pauli Murray's address book—the house will not be a traditional museum.
-Instead, it will make use of text panels and interactive exhibits to tell Murray's story.
-It will also host a variety of community programming.
+The Pauli Murray Center for History and Social Justice opened its doors to the public in September 2024 for tours, events, and community space.
+This space serves as a community center for education, history, and social justice.